iodepo/g2s/docs/products.md

 A product plus metadata could be published set if we felt we could address the citation and license elements.

+Need to modify the generation to hold products across the types and providers.

 ## Questions

 Granularity can be of:

 * type
 * provider + type.

+Are SHACL shapes considered products?